johngodlee/geotaster_git_workshop/index.md

 git init
 ```

-If you `ls -A` to show the files, you will now see a subdirectory called `.git`.
+If you type `ls -A` to show the files, you will now see a subdirectory called `.git`.
 This subdirectory contains all the information used by Git to keep track of file changes in this repo.
 If you delete `.git`, the directory will cease to be a Git repo.

 Git keeps track of your files through versions of the repository called "commits".
 A commit is a snapshot of the repository at a particular point in time.